-Given the known risk of prescription opioid drugs, are their sales on the rise or decline America?
+Given the known risk of prescription opioid drugs, are their sales on the rise or decline of America?
 And in which states are legal opioids sold at the highest (and lowest) rates and how does that compare to drug overdose rates?

 We found that opioid sales today have more than doubled versus in 2000.
-However, sales today have declined 28% since 2010.
-Today, the states with the highest rate of opioid sales are Tennessee, Oklahoma and Nevada, in that order.
+However, sales today have declined by 28% since 2010.
+Today, the states with the highest rate of opioid sales are Tennessee, Oklahoma, and Nevada, in that order.
 The places with the lowest rates of opioid sales are Washington DC, Minnesota and Illinois.

 We found that the current rate of opioid sales was mostly uncorrelated with drug overdoses today.
-However, we found a much stronger relationship between past sales in 2010 and current levels of overdoses.
+However, we found a much stronger relationship between past sales in 2010 and the current levels of overdoses.

 Put differently, where “legal” sales of prescription opioids were high in the past, today we see their consequences in the form of drug overdoses.

-To provide some context, first let’s look at the rate of legal opioid sales in the United States over the last almost two decades.
+To provide some context, first, let’s look at the rate of legal opioid sales in the United States over the last almost two decades.
 The data is provided by the Drug Enforcement Agency which tracks the sales of the two main variants of prescription opioids: Oxycodone (Oxycontin, Percocet) and Hydrocodone (Vicodin, Norco).

 Today, still 24.4 kilograms of opioid drugs are sold per 100,000 people in America, more than twice as much as in 2000, though 28% less than the peak of 2011.

 While the national average in 2017 was 24.4kg opioids sold per capita, that figure varies dramatically by location.

-In Tennessee, a state with a full blown opioid crisis, has the highest rate of opioid prescription pharmaceuticals sales in the country.
+In Tennessee, a state with a full-blown opioid crisis has the highest rate of opioid prescription pharmaceuticals sales in the country.
 In Tennessee, nearly twice as many opioids are sold as the national average.
 Oklahoma and Nevada round out the top three states with the highest rate of opioid sales.
 On the other hand, the District of Columbia has the nation’s lowest rate of opioid sales, followed by Minnesota and Illinois.

 Over the last two decades, where did opioid sales in America explode the fastest?
 Opioid sales increased everywhere, but in some states, they grew much faster than others.

-Kansas ranks #1 as the state with the highest rate of opioid sales growth in the country, with sales increasing by 259% versus year 2000.
-All of the top 10 states with the fastest growth in opioid sales increased more than 200%.
+Kansas ranks #1 as the state with the highest rate of opioid sales growth in the country, with sales increasing by 259% versus the year 2000.
+All of the top 10 states with the fastest growth in opioid sales increased by more than 200%.
 Even in DC, Massachusetts, and Maine (the states with the slowest growth) have seen opioid sales expand approximately 50%.

 Is there any good news?
 Well, since the beginning of the decade, the rate of opioid sales have declined.
 The following charts show the states making the most and least progress on curbing sales of these drugs.

-During this decade, states like Florida, Maine and Delaware have seen their rate of opioid sales decline.
-During this time period all states have had a reduction in legal opioid sales, with the exception of Idaho, Wyoming and Arkansas where sales are up modestly.
+During this decade, states like Florida, Maine, and Delaware have seen their rate of opioid sales decline.
+During this time period, all states have had a reduction in legal opioid sales, with the exception of Idaho, Wyoming, and Arkansas where sales are up modestly.

-Is there any relationship between the level of prescription opioid sales and the amount of drug overdoses?
+Is there any relationship between the level of prescription opioid sales and the number of drug overdoses?
 Next, we looked at drug overdose data for 2016 as compiled by the CDC compared to opioid sales.

-At first, we compared today’s opioid sales in a state to its death rate and found it had a near zero correlation.
+At first, we compared today’s opioid sales in a state to its death rate and found it had a near-zero correlation.
 Next, however, we looked at today’s death rate versus the rate of prescription opioid sales at the beginning of the decade when sales were peaking.